Greenpeace says it was given documents about Flamanville nuclear reactor security

-Greenpeace said in a statement today it had access to several thousand pages of detailed plans of the Flamanville site, the location of security cameras and descriptions of electronic surveillance systems.
+Greenpeace said in a statement on Monday it had access to several thousand pages of detailed plans of the Flamanville site, the location of security cameras and descriptions of electronic surveillance systems.

 It said it had been given the documents, without asking for them, from a person who had no professional links with the nuclear industry.